firebase/functions-samples/line-auth/README.md

 ### Firebase app creation and setup

  1. Create a Firebase project using the [Firebase Developer Console](https://console.firebase.google.com).
- 1. Enable Billing on your Firebase the project by switching to the **Blaze** plan, this is currently needed to be able to perform HTTP requests to external services from a Cloud Function.
  1. **For the iOS app:** Go to **Firebase Console > Overview > Add Firebase to your iOS app** and create an app with the Bundle ID of `com.google.firebase.LINELoginDemo`.
 This will trigger your browser to download a `GoogleService-Info.plist` config file.
 Add this config file to your sample iOS app, then run `pod install` to make download necessary CocoaPods dependencies.
  1. **For the Android app:** Go to **Firebase Console > Overview > Add Firebase to your Android app** and create an app with the Package name of `com.google.firebase.linelogindemo`.
 This will trigger your browser to download a `google-services.json` config file.
 Add this config file to your sample Android app.
   * If you have problem creating a your Android app, try changing the Android app's package name to your own value (e.g. `com.yourdomain.linelogindemo`) and try again.
 Remember to update the package name inside your Android app and in your LINE Channel's **Technical Configuration** page as well.